Typhoon Tess: Meteorological history

-On September 16, a weak tropical cyclone was formed in the eastern Caroline Islands.
-It remained relatively weak until around the September 21, but on the 22nd it strengthened rapidly.
-The pressure of Typhoon Tess was 993 mb at 9:00 (JST) on the same day, and dropped to 900mb at 15:00 JST.
-Such a sudden increase in power is extremely rare.
+On September 16, a weak tropical cyclone formed in the eastern Caroline Islands.
+The cyclone moved northwest over the following days, with no wind increase.
+In September 19, the typhoon relatively enlarged, with a speed of 50 mph.
+It remained relatively weak until around the September 21, but on the 22nd it strengthened rapidly, with a wind speed of 135 mph recorded in the US.

+The pressure of Typhoon Tess was 993 mb at 9:00 (JST) on the same day and dropped to 900mb at 15:00 JST.
 This pressure drop corresponds to the largest of Pacific typhoons since 1951.
-Tess finally crossed the Shima Peninsula and made landfall to Aichi Prefecture on the September 25.
+Over the following days, Tess weakened, moving northeast.
+Tess finally crossed the Shima Peninsula and made landfall to Aichi Prefecture on the September 25, then swerving at the last hour, barely missing Tokyo.
+The storm then weakened into an extratropical cyclone on September 27 and dissipated on September 29, just south of the Korean Peninsula.